hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 ![Latencies on upcoming JDK versions](assets/2020-06-25-latencies-latest.png)

-We can see a nice incremental improvement for the ZGC: less than 5 ms latencies at throuhputs below 5 M/s, but the other two collectors are essentially the same as before.
-Shenandoah's chart looks even a bit worse than before, but the details of exactly how much above 10 ms its 99.99%ile was don't make any difference to the bottom line.
+We can see a nice incremental improvement for the ZGC: less than 5 ms latencies at throughputs below 5 M/s, but the other two collectors are essentially the same as before.
+Shenandoah's chart looks even a bit worse than before, but exactly how much above 10 milliseconds its latency was doesn't make a difference for our bottom line.